jaredlknowlton81/LIOS---Opensource/README.md

 We preserve its context.

-We use intelligence and knowledge to understand it.
+We use intelligence and knowledge to understand what happened and what may be emerging.

-We consider possible responses.

-A person or group makes a decision.

-The system helps turn that decision into action.
+People consider possibilities and make decisions.

+Those decisions become commitments and action.

 We observe what actually happened.

-We record the result.

-We learn from it.
+The outcome becomes new learning.

-That learning changes how we perceive and respond to the next situation.
+That learning changes how the system understands and responds to future experience.

-The loop begins again.

 This is what makes the system living.

 It does not simply store information.

-It continuously connects experience, understanding, action, and learning.
+It continuously connects experience, understanding, action, and learning across time.

 ⸻

-What Is This For?
+What Living Intelligence Is For

-Living Intelligence is designed to help with problems such as:
+Living Intelligence is intended to help people and communities:

-* remembering what has happened and why
+* remember what has happened and why
+* preserve context across conversations and time
-* understanding complex situations
+* understand complex situations
-* connecting scattered knowledge
+* connect scattered knowledge
-* identifying patterns that are difficult to see
-* exploring different possibilities
+* identify patterns, tensions, and emerging possibilities
+* see multiple perspectives
-* making better decisions
+* make better decisions
-* turning decisions into executable work
+* turn decisions into executable work
-* coordinating people, AI agents, and tools
+* coordinate people, AI agents, and tools
-* learning from results
-* maintaining continuity across projects and time
+* maintain continuity across projects and relationships
+* learn from outcomes rather than intentions alone
-* developing individual and community capabilities
+* develop individual and collective capability
-* preserving human judgment and freedom
+* preserve human judgment, agency, and freedom

 In simple terms:

-It is a system for helping people turn experience into understanding, understanding into action, and action into learning.
+Turn experience into understanding, understanding into action, and action into learning.

 ⸻

-Why AI Alone Is Not Enough

-AI can generate ideas, analyze information, write, research, reason, and identify patterns.

-But intelligence that only produces an answer is incomplete.

-A useful system also needs to know:

-* What happened before?
-* Who is involved?
-* What are we trying to accomplish?
-* What has already been decided?
-* What relationships matter?
-* What resources are available?
-* What happened after the previous decision?
-* What should happen next?
-* Did the action actually work?

-That requires more than an AI model.

-It requires an environment in which intelligence can operate over time.

-That is what this architecture provides.
+Architecture

+Living Intelligence is composed of complementary layers rather than a single application.

+                         LIVING INTELLIGENCE
+                                  │
+             ┌────────────────────┼────────────────────┐
+             │                    │                    │
+          EXPERIENCE          RELATIONSHIP        PURPOSE
+             │                    │                    │
+             └────────────────────┼────────────────────┘
+                                  ↓
+                         CONVERSATION / CAPTURE
+                                  │
+                              Fieldy
+                                  ↓
+                           INTERPRETATION
+                                  │
+                                  ↓
+                         LIOS / LEDGER / CONTEXT
+                                  │
+                    ┌─────────────┼─────────────┐
+                    ↓             ↓             ↓
+                  EVENTS       CLAIMS       RELATIONSHIPS
+                    │             │             │
+                    └─────────────┼─────────────┘
+                                  ↓
+                               MEMORY
+                                  │
+                                  ↓
+                            AI SENSEMAKING
+                                  │
+                                  ↓
+                       INSIGHT / POSSIBILITIES
+                                  │
+                                  ↓
+                           HUMAN DECISION
+                                  │
+                                  ↓
+                            COMMITMENT
+                                  │
+                                  ↓
+                              HERMES
+                                  │
+                                  ↓
+                         AGENTS + TOOLS
+                                  │
+                                  ↓
+                               ACTION
+                                  │
+                                  ↓
+                            VERIFICATION
+                                  │
+                                  ↓
+                              OUTCOME
+                                  │
+                                  ↓
+                              LEARNING
+                                  │
+                                  └──────────────→ MEMORY

+The boundaries are intentional:

+* Fieldy captures experience.
+* LIOS provides an operational model for entities, relationships, events, claims, goals, and context.
+* The Ledger preserves persistent relational context and memory.
+* AI provides cognitive capabilities and sensemaking.
+* Living Intelligence describes the larger learning practice and loop.
+* Hermes provides runtime coordination between intelligence and action.
+* Agents and tools provide specialized capabilities.
+* Verification distinguishes intended results from actual outcomes.
+* Feedback converts outcomes into learning.

 ⸻

-The Architecture

-The system has several complementary parts.

-1. People

-People provide:

-* purpose
-* values
-* judgment
-* responsibility
-* creativity
-* relationships
-* decisions

-Humans remain the ultimate source of purpose and accountability.

-The system exists to increase human capability, not replace human agency.

-⸻

-2. Experience

-The real world continuously produces events:

-* conversations
+Conversation Is a First-Class Input

+Conversation is not merely a user interface to Living Intelligence.

+It is one of the places where experience becomes meaning.

+A conversation can contain:

 * observations
+* interpretations
+* questions
+* tensions
 * decisions
-* meetings
-* experiments
-* successes
-* failures
-* discoveries
-* changes
+* commitments
 * relationships
+* opportunities
+* uncertainty
-* project outcomes
+* emerging knowledge

-These experiences are the raw material of learning.
+The system therefore asks not only:

+What was said?

+but also:

+What happened?

+What matters?

+What changed?

+What is becoming clear?

+What remains uncertain?

+What was decided?

+What should be remembered?

+What happens next?

 ⸻

-3. Fieldy — Capture

-Fieldy captures experience.

-It provides a way to bring observations, interactions, events, and other real-world experiences into the system.

-Think of it as the system’s sensory and experience-capture layer.

-Without capture, important experience disappears.
+Conversation Facilitation

+Living Intelligence does not impose a fixed facilitation framework.

+Liberating Structures can instead be treated as diagnostic lenses and available interventions.

+If the conversation lacks…	Consider…
+Perspective	1-2-4-All
+Purpose	Nine Whys
+A way through an apparent either/or	Wicked Questions Movement from insight to action	What?
+So What?
+Now What?
+Cognitive or conversational space	Pause and create space

+The governing principle is:

+Sense first
+    ↓
+Identify what is missing
+    ↓
+Intervene appropriately
+    ↓
+Return to sensing

+And sometimes:

+Nothing is missing
+    ↓
+Do not intervene

+The intelligence is not the structure.
+The structure is an intervention available to the intelligence.

 ⸻

-4. Ledger — Context and Memory
+The Knowledge and Memory Model

+A central problem is distinguishing temporary conversation from durable learning.

+Not everything said should become memory.

+Living Intelligence should progressively distinguish between:

+Conversation
+    ↓
+Observation
+    ↓
+Interpretation
+    ↓
+Hypothesis / Claim
+    ↓
+Human confirmation where needed
+    ↓
+Durable learning

+This creates an important epistemic boundary.

+The system should distinguish between:

+* what was explicitly observed or said
+* what the system reasonably infers
+* what remains uncertain
+* what is a hypothesis or claim
+* what a human has confirmed
+* what has become durable knowledge

+The system must not silently transform an inference into a fact merely because the inference was stored.

+⸻

-The Ledger preserves context.
+The Ledger

+The Ledger is the persistent relational memory of the system.

-It records not merely isolated facts, but relationships between:
+It should preserve not merely isolated facts, but relationships between:

 * people
+* entities
 * events
+* conversations
 * decisions
+* commitments
 * actions
 * projects
+* goals
 * knowledge
+* opportunities
 * outcomes
 * time